mantidproject/mantid/docs/source/workbench/smallerfeatures.rst

       be done by clicking this icon: |draggablewindowicon|
     * Most parts of the workbench interface can also be hidden by clicking on the |closewindowicon| and it will disappear to get it back use the :ref:`WorkbenchMainWindowMenu` to show it again in workbench.
-    * With the workbench comes a lot of set keyboard shortcuts:
+    * With the workbench comes a set of keyboard shortcuts:

         =================== =======
         Keyboard Shortcut   Purpose